WeRockStar/airflow-lab/docs/chapter-13/README.md

 2. Enable `flower` UI via `docker compose up -d flower`.
 3. Access the `flower` UI via `http://localhost:5555`.
 4. We'll see the `celery` workers and the `celery` queues.
+5. Duplicate `airflow-worker` service in `docker-compose.yaml` and rename it to `airflow-worker-2`.
+6. Restart the Docker containers via `docker-compose up -d`.
+7. Looking at the `flower` UI, we'll see the new `celery` worker.